nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `editMember NAME_IN_LIST [-n NEW_NAME] [-p NEW_PHONE_NUMBER] [-e NEW_EMAIL] [-r NEW_ROLE]`

 * Edits the member at the specified NAME_IN_LIST.
-* The fields NEW_NAME, NEW_PHONE_NUMBER, NEW_EMAIL, NEW_ROLE are all optional
+* The fields NEW_NAME, NEW_PHONE_NUMBER, NEW_EMAIL, NEW_ROLE are all optional.
 * At least one of the optional fields must be provided.
-* ROLE field can take on any values with alphanumeric characters
+* ROLE field can take on any values with alphanumeric characters.
 * Existing values will be updated to the input values.

 Examples: